jurosh/regex-workshop/README.md

 ### Lesson 1 - Warming up!

-If you want, you can use https://regex101.com/ for testing.
+If you want, you can use https://regex101.com/ as helper for more detailed testing and information about your pattern.

-// sub-lessons //
+Open `lesson1/index.html` and finish first lesson.

 ### Lesson 2 - Regex in javascript JavaScript wild.

-The purpose of this task is to supplement the code several functions (you can find them in a file lesson2/script.js).
+The purpose of this task is to supplement the code several functions (you can find them in `lesson2/script.js`).<br>
+You can see track progress here `lesson2/index.html`.<br>
 Your job is to fill the missing regular expressions (in the shortest possible form) so that the following conditions are met:

-1. **verifyNumber** function checks if input is number from two to five digits.
+1. **verifyNumber** function checks if input is number from 2 up to 5 digits.

 3. **verifyImageName** function checks if the file name is entered in correct form.
-(Name may contain only small, large letters, digits, and _ and the possible extension png or jpg).
+(Name may contain only small, large letters, digits, and _ and the  extension `png` or `jpg`).

 4. **verifyName** function checks whether the user has correctly entered specific names and (optional!) surname.
 The name should begin with the `Ju` or `Ma` letters, followed by a maximum of five lowercase letters.
 Optional surname should begin with a capital letter and contain up to 9 letters.
 First and last name separated by a single space (unless the user specifies surname).